tc39/notes/es6/2013-01/jan-29.md

 JN: Will add an agenda item for March.

-…Brief discussion about features that may or may not be ready; STH identifies: event loop (dependency of modules, Object.observe)
+...Brief discussion about features that may or may not be ready; STH identifies: event loop (dependency of modules, Object.observe)

 AWB: Two issues: Semantic completeness of the designs and what does it take to implement these into the language.